IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### TECHNOLOGY USE IN THE CLASSROOM

-Laptop computers and other mobile devices are invaluable tools for artists, designers, and students when used responsibly.
-However, this technology can also be incredibly distracting, especially in the classroom.
-When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc. When your classmates are presenting, please close your laptops.
+Laptop computers and other mobile devices are invaluable tools for students when used responsibly.
+However, this technology can also be incredibly distracting in the classroom.
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc. **When your classmates are presenting, please close your laptops.**

 ### ACADEMIC HONESTY